nerdyjohnny/ovidoc/docs/source/hardcore.rst

 12. No NSFW or obscene content.
 This includes text, images, or links featuring nudity, sex, hard violence, or other graphically disturbing content
 13. Use common sense.

-.. important:: Tempbans issues due to a death is non-appealable unless you are killed due to someone breaking rules.
-Please included this in the ban request and how many lives you had before encountering the rule breaker.
+.. important:: Tempbans issues due to a death is non-appealable unless you are killed due to someone breaking rules or due to a bug.
+Please included this in the ban request/ban appeal and how many lives you had before encountering the rule breaker.

 .. note:: Ban appeals and request can be submitted at http://discord.gg/Erg3fCV7zh in the #support  channel.

 .. important:: All ban appeals and requests are to be reported in #support on the discord.
-If you are banned from the discord, open a issue at https://github.com/nerdyjohnny/ovicommunity/issues
+If you are banned from the discord, open a issue at https://github.com/OiivaeCommunity/ovicommunity/issues

 Staff Rules
 ^^^^^^^^^^^